Create an API Specification with the Visual API Editor

 The visual API editor is divided into three panels:

-The right panel displays the RAML Viewer and the OAS Viewer, both of which are read-only.
+This displays the RAML Viewer and the OAS Viewer, both of which are read-only.
 Click the tabs at the bottom of the panel to switch between them.
-These viewers display the current draft of the specification in either RAML or OAS.
+These viewers display the current draft of the specification in either RAML 1.0 or OAS 3.0.
 As you enter values in the forms that appear in the middle panel, the draft is updated with the values.

 This panel also lets you run the mocking service to test endpoints that you have set up.

-On the Projects page in Design Center, click Create and then click Create API Specification.
+On the Projects page in Design Center, click Create new.

-If you are satisfied with your API specification, you can publish it to Exchange in RAML.
-To publish, click the Publish to Exchange button that is in the top-right corner of the visual API editor to open the Publish API specification to Exchange dialog.
+If you are satisfied with your API specification, you can publish it to Exchange in RAML 1.0.
+See Publish an API Specification.

 Alternatively, you can customize the specification in the API editor by clicking Edit RAML or Edit OAS.